Luminova Framework

 PSR-4 Autoloading

-feature.app.autoload.psr4 (bool)Activates PSR-4 autoloading for your application.
-When enabled, classes are automatically loaded based on their namespaces and directory structure.
+feature.app.autoload.psr4 (bool)Activates PSR-4 autoloading, allowing classes to be automatically loaded based on their namespaces and directory structure.

 # /.env